samuelgirardin/Documentation/content/extensions/EnergyJS/EnergyJS.md

 ## Introduction

 EnergyJS is a  3d physic engine.
 One more ?
 We already have CannonJS & OimoJS working well with BJS physic  plugin.
 So why working on a third one ?
 EnergyJS is a bit different.
 Unlike Cannon&Oimo, EnergyJS is not 100% written in classic JS.
-EnergyJS is a port of the c++ project [Open dynamic Engine](http://www.ode.org) by Russel Smith made possible with the  Emscripten framework.
+EnergyJS is a port of the c++ project [Open dynamic Engine](http://www.ode.org) by Russel Smith made possible by [Emscripten framework](http://emscripten.org).
 Basically you can resume this process by  :  ode c++ sources → Emscripten compiler → output low level javascript file.
 This last file is a 'clone' of the c++ engine, it will behave exactly like  a c++ build.
 In order to use it with babylonjs we need a typescrpit interface/wrapper to communincate with it.

 * Pros : really fast, high accuracy, good stacking, well documented (ode's doc), asm.js & webAssembly ready